“He who would travel happily must travel lightly.” – Antoine de Saint-Exupery

 ◊ pain relievers: aspirin/Aleve/Tylenol/ibuprofen

-◊ 10-day supply of antibiotics
+◊ a 10-day supply of antibiotics

 ◊ liquid Band-Aid + bandages